History of Wendy Williams in Timeline

 2014: Creation of The Hunter Foundation

-In 2014, Wendy Williams and her ex-husband created The Hunter Foundation, a non-profit organization to fund anti-poverty programs and provide resources for drug addiction recovery.
+In 2014, Wendy Williams and her ex-husband created The Hunter Foundation, a non-profit organization to fund anti-poverty programs and provide resources to people transitioning from drug addiction to recovery.

-2014: Appearance in Think Like a Man Too
+2014: Appeared in Think Like a Man Too

 2014: Release of Hold Me in Contempt

-In 2014, Wendy Williams released a romance novel, "Hold Me in Contempt", which she co-authored with an English professor ghostwriter.
+In 2014, Wendy Williams released the romance novel "Hold Me in Contempt", co-authored with a ghostwriter who was an English professor.

 Hold Me in Contempt: A Romance